 Diane Deaver

-Throughout her career, Diane has been recognized for her innovation and leadership, including receiving the 2025 Edward P. Gilligan for Innovation Award and multiple American Express Chairman’s Awards.
-She holds a Bachelor of Science in Computer Information Systems from DeVry University and certifications such as Certified Professional Leader of Business Relationships from PeopleTek Coaching.
-Diane is a passionate mentor and advocate for inclusion, diversity, and the growth of high-performing teams, and she continues to inspire and develop leaders while driving transformational technology and business solutions across the organization.
+Throughout her career, Diane has been recognized for her innovation and impact, including receiving the prestigious 2025 Edward P. Gilligan Innovation Award and multiple American Express Chairman’s Awards.
+She holds a Bachelor of Science in Computer Information Systems from DeVry University and is a Certified Professional Leader of Business Relationships through PeopleTek Coaching.

 • Generative AI for Business Leaders